-The seemingly easy and obvious answer to the question posed in the title is: reliability means no failures whatsoever forever and ever, amen.
+The seemingly easy and obvious answer to the question implied in the title of this article is: reliability means no failures whatsoever forever and ever, amen.

 Sadly, it’s not quite so simple.

 For manufacturing engineers, reliability is an elastic concept that is particular to each and every design.

 Generally speaking, reliability is assessed by evaluating how a product must perform to satisfy the needs of the users over the lifetime of its use.
 A reliability target is set by calculating the impact of an enormous amount of variables that can come into play during the use of a product against what is feasible to accomplish while keeping manufacturing costs manageable.
 All the while, putting out safe, stable and predictably functional products.

 We all know what happens when reliability targets are off the mark or aren’t met.
 Recalls occur when product failures are so egregious that the product is more likely to fail than work properly, or puts users at risk of injury.

 The most famous examples of these are with vehicles (Toyota’s unintended acceleration problem in 2009), airplanes (Boeing is still dealing with 737 MAX issues) and baby cribs.
 These make headlines because the effect of these defects is so harrowing.